mattetom/site/content/blog/hugo-site-with-membership.md

 For my wife one, I decided to buy an HTML template (I am not a graphic designer and therefore I will gladly pay some help from someone more experienced) and then I adapted it to become a Hugo template.

-The last step is the desire to introduce a membership concept within the site to start creating a community around the contents made by my wife and why not also to enhance her efforts by asking for a small monthly fee to those who want more personal help. for his part.
+The last step is the desire to introduce a membership concept within the site to start creating a community around the contents made by my wife and why not also to enhance her efforts by asking for a small monthly fee to those who want more personal help.

 With WordPress, surely all of this would have been easier but enjoying the programming challenges, I am looking forward to finding a way to achieve the same result using Hugo.